RazberyCat/BearValley_AI/BearValley_AI/PROJECT_STRUCTURE.md

 ### StateMachine/
 - Contains **framework only**
-- No character??‘specific logic
+- No characterï¿½ï¿½ëªŠpecific logic

 ### FSM Rules
 - States live under `Content/Character/States`
 - Transitions are controlled by the owner (Character / Controller)
-- States must be deterministic and side??‘effect limited
+- States must be deterministic and sideï¿½ï¿½ë©·ffect limited

 ---